nextflow-io/website/content/blog/2014/nextflow-meets-docker.md

 ### Docker and Nextflow: a perfect match

-A big advantage of Docker containers compared to *traditional* machine virtualisation technology is that it doesn't need a complete copy of the operating system, thus it has a minimal startup time.
-This makes it possible to virtualise single applications or to launch the execution of plenty of containers, that can run in parallel, in order to speedup a large computation.
+One big advantage Docker has compared to *traditional* machine virtualisation technology is that it doesn't need a complete copy of the operating system, thus it has a minimal startup time.
+This makes it possible to virtualise single applications or launch the execution of multiple containers, that can run in parallel, in order to speedup a large computation.

 Nextflow is a data-driven toolkit for computational pipelines, which aims to simplify the deployment of distributed and highly parallelised pipelines for scientific applications.